chemsedine/chemsedine.github.io/_posts/2025-10-18-Updating-Pfsnese-CE-from-2.7.2-to-2.8.1.md

 #### Step 2

 > **note :** make sure you have stable power supply or UPS, in case the power gone.
->  you don't want to stop the progress of updating the firmwareit is "very dangerous".
+>  you don't want to stop the progress of updating the firmware it is "very dangerous".

 ```bash
 bios -> F9 system utilities -> Embadded Applications -> System ROM -> Select File -> start update